Ocean Man: Reception

 AllMusic referred to this song as an example of how Ween's "array of silly jokes and musical parody is richer and more diverse than most of its alternative rock contemporaries".

 In popular culture

-"Ocean Man" was most famously used as the end credits song for The SpongeBob SquarePants Movie (2004).
+"Ocean Man" was most famously used as the end credits song for The SpongeBob SquarePants Movie (2004), as well as a commercial for the Honda Civic coupe.
 In late 2015 and early 2016, "Ocean Man" became an Internet meme.
 During this time, the song began appearing in remix videos on video sharing platforms such as YouTube and Vine.
 Becoming a meme also helped the band gain more listeners, with "Ocean Man" being their most listened to song on Spotify and Apple Music.